pyglet/pyglet/doc/programming_guide/image.rst

     The :py:class:`~pyglet.image.BufferImage` hierarchy.

-* One or more colour buffers, represented by :py:class:`~pyglet.image.ColorBufferImage`
+* One or more color buffers, represented by :py:class:`~pyglet.image.ColorBufferImage`
 * An optional depth buffer, represented by :py:class:`~pyglet.image.DepthBufferImage`